vvhg1/fisk/fisk/readme.md

 When activated, the leader key changes layers back to the default layer if it is not the highest layer.
 I made a few changes to how the leader sequence is displayed on the oled.
 If the sequence gets too long, it starts scrolling with every new key press, only displaying the last n (of course this value can easily be changed) keys.
 I also fiddled around with the logic in general to adapt it to my use case.
 Probably the biggest aspect  is more a different approach of implementation/usage.
 For me the biggest limitation of the leader key was that the action was not easily repeatable, so I added open ended sequences.
 When a leader sequence is finished, the action is executed, as one would expect, but the leader sequence then keeps listening instead of terminating, so if the last key in the sequence is tapped again, the action is being repeated.
 This is done so long as no other key is pressed.
 If an other key gets pressed, the sequence is terminated and the key is processed as normally.
-For actions like next/previous or up/down actions, I let both corresponding keys through, e.g. if w were up and s down, pressing s after w would not disable the leader function and instead perform the down action.
+For actions like next/previous or up/down actions, I let both corresponding keys through, e.g. if `w` were up and `s` down, pressing `s` after `w` would not disable the leader function but instead perform the down action.

 ### Custom Layer logic
 This also works with NO_ACTION_TAPPING defined.
 Layers toggle on tap and momentarily activate when held.
-Memory of previously active layer, returning to it, rather than to the base layer. <!--as an option?)-->
+Memory of previously active layer, returning to it, rather than to the base layer. <!--as an option?)-->The hold has a timer, so a longer hold is automatically recognised as a momentary hold and not as a tap.
+This behaviour is somewhat similar to the custom one shot modifiers.

 ### Custom one shot modifiers
 Light weight modifiers that work when NO_ACTION_TAPPING and NO_ACTION_ONESHOT are defined.
 They behave like normal modefiers when held, but when tapped they modify only the next key.
 The one shot function is disarmed when tapped again, or when tapped and then held behave like normal modifiers.
 One shot is not disabled by: space, del, backspace and modifiers.
-That means that e.g. ctl + shift + "A" do not have to be chorded but can be hit in sequence.
+That means that e.g. `CTL` + `SHIFT` + `A` do not have to be chorded but can be hit in sequence.

 ### End Of Sentence
 This makes the transition between sentences a little smoother.
-Instead of typing `.`-`SPACE`-`SHIFT`- typing -`..`- has the same effect.
+Instead of typing `.`-`SPACE`-`SHIFT`- typing -`..`- has the same effect, the next character will be shifted.
 The idea is not mine, and it seems, I can't find the source.
 The implementation however is my work.
 ### Case Modes
 Case modes are slightly adapted to account for NO_ACTION_TAPPING and NO_ACTION_ONESHOT and for my use case.
 #### Caps Word